HDdev8/library-project/README.md

 Library entries (Books) are created by submitting form values.
 Books are created using a constructor function.
 Each entry is added to the library array.
 I use CSS Grid for the layout.
 Each entry's card can be toggled "Have Read" or "Have Not Read," which also changes the entry's value within the library array.

+## Optimizations:

+I would like to refactor the code, using Factory Functions, to be better organized.

 ## Lessons Learned:

 I was proud to make a toggle button that changes the value of its corresponding Book instance.
-I would like to refactor the code to be better organized.
-A later lesson says to refactor with Factory Functions, which I would like to do at some point.
+I learned how to use "this" and constructor functions.
+I learned about preventDefault() when submitting a form.
+I was happy to create an overlay as well as a form that pops up after clicking the button to bring it up.